Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

-The $A_{1{\bf k}}$ pairing \emph{commutes} with the Dirac Hamiltonian, implying that $\delta g^p_{A_{1{\bf k}},{\rm v}}=0$ when $\mu=0$.
+The $A_{1{\bf k}}$ pairing commutes with the Dirac Hamiltonian, implying that $\delta g^p_{A_{1{\bf k}},{\rm v}}=0$ when $\mu=0$.
 By contrast, $\delta g^p_{E_g,{\rm v}}<0$ for repulsive Hubbard interaction.
-Hence, the dominant propensity in close proximity to an AFM ordering in MA-TBLG is in the $E_g$ channel.
-This conclusion remains valid even when $\mu \neq 0$~\cite{supplementary}.
-The competition between the anti-ferromagnet and $E_g$ pairing at finite $T$ and $\mu$ can be appreciated from the following renormalization group (RG) flow equations for the dominant coupling of the Hubbard model ($g^t_2$) and the susceptibilities for these two channels (respectively denoted by $m$ and $\Delta$)
+Hence, the dominant propensity in close proximity to an AFM ordering is in the $E_g$ channel.
+This conclusion remains valid even when $\mu \neq 0$.
+The competition between the anti-ferromagnet and $E_g$ pairing at finite $T$ and $\mu$ can be appreciated from the following leading order renormalization group (RG) flow equations for the dominant coupling of the Hubbard model ($g^t_{_2}$) and the source terms for these two channels (respectively denoted by $m$ and $\Delta$)~\cite{interband_comment}